Join Our Mailing List

 But, we’re always forgetting this, being distracted by the world we’re walking around in.
 But it’s possible, in spite of the fact we’re walking through this world, to always to be in constant surrender to this thing you just made contact with.
 It’s simply a matter of continuing to surrender as a conscious awareness experience, and it gets to be a habit.
 It can be practically impossible for us to do this always, because we’re human beings who live in this world.
 I get tired, and while I’m driving home, someone cuts me off and I get mad.
 So it’s hard to do it, but it’s as simple as that - a conscious, personal, even super-personal surrender to the stillness that’s part of our being.

-and spiritual healing and the private domain of Faith begin.
+This is where osteopathy ends and spiritual healing and the private domain of Faith begin.

 ~ Becker Rollin The Stillness of Life Rudra Press

-Becker precisely characterizes the depth of an osteopathic biodynamic neutral and shows us its end.
-His neutral is so powerful that the unerring potency suspends the nervous system's ability to create the bodily reactions of trauma - fight, flight, freeze.
+Becker precisely characterizes the beginning and the depth of an osteopathic biodynamic neutral, and then he shows us its end.
+This neutral is so powerful that the unerring potency suspends the nervous system's ability to create the bodily reactions of trauma - fight, flight, freeze.
+By contrast, in a tad-pole neutral, the activated nervous system prevents the whole-making activity of the unerring potency, the Silent Partner.
+In the non-osteopathic biodynamic trainings, there are modules on trauma management.
+This is necessary given that these practitioners create trauma in their clients.

 - ego to ego -

-with our clients.
+with our clients

-We wait in mutuality, in nothing for nothing, for as long as it takes: this neutral becomes Sacred Repose.
+Instead, we wait in mutuality, in nothing for nothing for as long as it takes:

-Nor do we ever in biodynamics or post-biodynamics use efference or offer one-sided contacts that are off the midline.
+Nor do we ever in biodynamics or post-biodynamics use efference

 Efference And One-sided Contacts

-Efference prevents surrendering and being 'taken' by a post-biodynamic neutral, which I call Sacred Repose.
+Efference prevents surrendering and being 'taken' by a post-biodynamic neutral

 Practitioner efference and offering one-sided contacts